-The table below records our assessment of the progress we have made in FY 2023 in implementing and following procedures to prevent modern slavery and human trafficking in our supply chain.
+The table below records our assessment of the progress we have made in FY 2024 in implementing and following procedures to prevent modern slavery and human trafficking in our supply chain.

-Action Progress Perform supplier sector-level risk assessment (FY 2023) Completed Perform individual service provider risk assessments (FY 2023) Completed

-Send emails to office service providers and recruitment agencies (highest risk supplier sectors) requiring compliance with Supplier Code of Conduct and Modern Slavery Act Completed Set up Supplier Management Policy and procedures Completed Regularly inform Board of Softwire of progress with this statement Completed Remind employees of policies, procedures and schemes in place that help to reduce the risk of slavery or human trafficking occurring within Softwire's operations and supply chains.
-Completed Create Softwire Human Rights Policy Completed
+Action Progress Perform supplier sector-level risk assessment (FY 2024) Completed Perform individual service provider risk assessments (FY 2024) Completed Send emails to office service providers and recruitment agencies (highest risk supplier sectors) requiring compliance with Supplier Code of Conduct and Modern Slavery Act Completed Regularly inform Board of Softwire of progress with this statement Completed Remind employees of policies, procedures and schemes in place that help to reduce the risk of slavery or human trafficking occurring within Softwire's operations and supply chains.
+Completed Create training materials to explain the risks of modern slavery to employees (slide deck and recording) Completed Update Softwire's Whistleblowing Policy Completed

+Appendix 1

-Appendix 1 Sector-Level Assessment of Suppliers
+Sector-Level Assessment of Suppliers

-Service Provider Level of Risk Actions Contractors, Subcontractors and Business Service Providers Low risk ● due to the highly skilled nature of the services Despite the finding of low risk, given that this is our largest supplier sector, actions include the following: Request execution of Softwire's standard contract which includes modern slavery clause and Supplier Code of Conduct Negotiate inclusion of modern slavery clause and Supplier Code of Conduct in non-standard contracts Professional Advisors Very Low risk • due to the highly skilled nature of the services and professional status.
-Review advisors' websites and terms of business to check for commitments to prevent modern slavery and human trafficking Make a further detailed assessment of advisor if commitment is not clear IT & Office Infrastructure Providers Low Risk • Suppliers of IT infrastructure are generally large organisations required to publish an antislavery statement Review providers' websites and terms of business to check for commitments to prevent modern slavery and human trafficking Make a further detailed assessment of provider if commitment is not clear

-Office Service Providers (e.g., cleaners and paper recyclers) Moderate Risk • due to the nature of the work, high staff turnover and prevalence of agency workers within the sectors Email service providers asking them to confirm compliance with our Supplier Code of Conduct Providers of Consumables Low Risk • Providers of consumables are generally large organisations required to publish an antislavery statement Review providers' websites and terms of business to check for commitments to prevent modern slavery and human trafficking Make a further detailed assessment of provider if commitment is not clear Recruitment Agencies Moderate Risk • Recruiters may use third parties or engage staff in jurisdictions with a higher risk for modern slavery Review agencies' websites to check for commitments to prevent modern slavery and human trafficking Request execution of Softwire's standard contract which includes modern slavery clause and Supplier Code of Conduct Negotiate inclusion of modern slavery clause and Supplier Code of Conduct in non-standard contracts Send questionnaire to recruiters regarding compliance with Modern Slavery Act 2015 requesting a commitment to comply with Supplier Code of Conduct Based on feedback, make a further assessment if necessary
+Service Provider Level of Risk Actions Contractors, Subcontractors and Business Service Providers • due to the highly skilled nature of the services Despite the finding of low risk, given that this is our largest supplier sector, actions include the following: Request execution of Softwire's standard contract which includes modern slavery clause and Supplier Code of Conduct Negotiate inclusion of modern slavery clause and Supplier Code of Conduct in non-standard contracts Professional Advisors Very Low risk • due to the highly skilled nature of the services and professional status.
+Review advisors' websites and terms of business to check for commitments to prevent modern slavery and human trafficking Make a further detailed assessment of advisor if commitment is not clear IT & Office Infrastructure Providers Low Risk • Suppliers of IT infrastructure are generally large organisations required to publish an antislavery statement Review providers' websites and terms of business to check for commitments to prevent modern slavery and human trafficking Make a further detailed assessment of provider if commitment is not clear Office Service Providers (e.g., cleaners and paper recyclers) Moderate Risk • due to the nature of the work, high staff turnover and prevalence of agency workers within the sectors Email service providers asking them to confirm compliance with our Supplier Code of Conduct Providers of Consumables Low Risk • Providers of consumables are generally large Review providers' websites and terms of business to check for commitments to prevent modern slavery and human trafficking organisations required to publish an anti- slavery statement Make a further detailed assessment of provider if commitment is not clear Recruitment Agencies Moderate Risk • Recruiters may use third parties or engage staff in jurisdictions with a higher risk for modern slavery Review agencies' websites to check for commitments to prevent modern slavery and human trafficking Request execution of Softwire's standard contract which includes modern slavery clause and Supplier Code of Conduct Negotiate inclusion of modern slavery clause and Supplier Code of Conduct in non-standard contracts Send questionnaire to recruiters regarding compliance with Modern Slavery Act 2015 requesting a commitment to comply with Supplier Code of Conduct Based on feedback, make a further assessment if necessary